 A couple of other pointers when naming untagged noid orchids

 As a reminder: you will NEVER know the true name of an unnamed orchid.

-“Once a NOID, always a NOID”; It’s just too complicated to know for sure, when you consider the vast number of hybrids available and the large array of outcomes of those hybrids.
+“Once a NOID, always a NOID” this still holds true; there are just too many similar hybrids out there and it’s just too complicated to know for sure that yours is DEFINITELY that one plant.
 That said, you do have consumer demand on your side.
-Most (if not all) of your big-box retailers are going to lean toward reliable cultivars and hybrids of proven orchids—with the number of plants that these retailers produce, it’s just too risky to go producing hundreds of thousands of unproven hybrids, so there are often a reliable set of “standard” orchids that are very vigorous, beautiful, and also easy to care for.
+Most (if not all) of your big-box retailers are going to sell mericlones of reliable cultivars and hybrids—with the number of plants that these retailers produce, it’s just too risky to go producing hundreds of thousands of unproven hybrids, so they tend to repeatedly sell the same cloned plants (which are often previously awarded).

 Don’t Use ‘cf‘ plants for breeding